dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 //  This foreach loop is expanded in compile time by copying
 //  the body of the loop for each element of the aggregate
-//. and substituting memberName with corresponding constant.
+//  and substituting memberName with the corresponding constant.
 //  vvvvvvvvvvvvvv
     static foreach (memberName; [__traits(allMembers, T)])
     //                                    ^^^^^^^^^^